SynapticSugar/CarND-Advanced-Lane-Lines/writeup_report.md

 The lane lines were detected by calling the function `findLaneLines()` on lines 435 to 550 in `lane_finder.py`.
 I chose the sliding window approach over the convolution method as it provided better results without too much extra work on the `project_video.mp4`.

-This function takes in the image, calculates a histogram of the bottom half of the image  and caluclates left and right maximum locations as starting points for the rest of the algorithm.
-It marches a window in steps for each lane upward through the thresholded image and calcualtes the average x pixel location to recenter the window.
+This function takes in the image, calculates a histogram of the bottom half of the image to caluclate left and right maximum locations as starting points for the rest of the algorithm.
+It marches a window, in steps, for each lane upward, through the thresholded image, and calcualtes the average x pixel location to recenter the window.
 The pixels in the windows are added to the left or right lane data set respectively.
 A second order polynomial curve is then fit to each lane both in pixel space and world space.
 These are all returned back from the function.
-I decided to perform the initial histogram fit at each step in the pipeline as it was more robust.
+I decided to perform the initial histogram fit at each step in the pipeline as it was more robust than using the previous frames windows as starting points.

 An example of a visualization of the `findLanesFunction()` is provided below.